MiloBuwalda/uva-prog-c/info/10 Syllabus.md

 *Edition: February 2013*

 CS50 is an introduction to the intellectual enterprises of computer science and the art of programming.
 This course teaches students how to think algorithmically and solve problems efficiently.
 Topics include abstraction, algorithms, encapsulation, data structures, databases, memory management, security, software development, virtualization, and websites.
 Languages include C, PHP, and JavaScript plus SQL, CSS, and HTML.
 Problem sets inspired by real-world domains of biology, cryptography, finance, forensics, and gaming.
 Designed for concentrators and non-concentrators alike, with or without prior programming experience.

 ## Staff

 To contact the course's staff about almost anything, feel free to e-mail
 <help@mprog.nl>.
 We'll usually respond within 24 hours.

-### Coordinator
+### Course coordinator

 Martijn Stegeman
 <stegeman@uva.nl>
 room: C3.204
 phone: 525 5235

-### Course content manager
+### Course maintainer

 Marin van Beek
 <m.vanbeek@uva.nl>